Command Syntax Policy

 --bundleoption:- Supported by commands such as

-specfact project sync bridge --bundle <bundle> - Not universally supported across all commands, so always verify with
+specfact sync bridge --bundle <bundle> - Not universally supported across all commands, so always verify with

 --help